MarthaMegarry/narwhal_farms_fruit/README.md

 Javascript and jQuery to tackle this challenge.

 ## The Fruit Market
-For this challenge, you will be working with 4 commodotiesFor this challenge, you will be working with 4 commodities; Apples, Oranges, Bananas, and Grapes.
+For this challenge, you will be working with 4 commodities; Apples, Oranges, Bananas, and Grapes.
 Delicious, right?

 When the application loads, you will need to have information for each of the commodities, specifically the name